cristiangraz/kumi/README.md

 router interface so you can choose the router that best suits your project.
 Kumi includes three routers by default: httprouter, httptreemux, and gorilla mux.

-Because our use case involved various implementations (including a reverse proxy), Kumi also includes a few event hooks you can tie into.
-In order to have very tight integrations, we've created interfaces for Caching, Logging, and Compression.
-While you are free to use existing Go middleware to accomplish those three things, the interfaces give you extra flexibility and integration points of those important elements in the framework itself.

-While Kumi core is light, it does ship with some middleware and functionality to make developing API clients painless.
-None of these are built into the core, so you are still free to take a different approach if it makes more sense for your project.
+While Kumi core is light, it does ship with some middleware and functionality to make developing API endpoints simpler.
+The API response format is a subpackage, so you are still free to take a different approach if it makes more sense for your project.

 ## Features
  * Fast routing with the flexibility to bring your own router